I’d be hard pressed to name something I enjoy consuming more than beer.

 So why not put the two amazing sensory experiences that beer and bacon provide together into a delicious (if not exactly healthy) dessert-worthy snack?
 Here’s my do-it-yourself recipe for beer-candied bacon.

-Related Post: Eat Bacon Around the Clock with Bacon 24/7
+Related Post: Eat Bacon Around the Clock

 - ½ Cup Brown Sugar